RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 Once the data retrieved, we need to deserialize it by creating our own implementation of `lbs.lab.maclocation.Item`, and then exfiltrate it like we did previously in the first part.
+To find which class to recreate, we need to look at the logs when trying to deserialize the object.
+We get a `ClassNotFoundException` that will then hint us on which class isn't found, by logging something like `the class lbs.lab.maclocation.Item cannot be found`.
+We now know which class we need to write.

 There are currently a few checks in `DatabaseActivity`:
 - The MIME data type should be set to